 PODS containers range up to 16 feet in length and they are all able to fit within a single parking lot space.
 Our team of specialists can schedule the container’s delivery at a time and location convenient for you, allowing you to keep the container as long as you need, and also deliver to off-site storage if you so desire.
 Storage containers for gyms can hold gear if you’re breaking down closet walls to create another spin classroom, or store older equipment as you make room for the new.
 Items that need fixing could be rotated off the floor, and new deliveries can be safely stored, secure and out of the elements, waiting for after-hours set-up so as not to disturb anyone’s flow.

-GYM REMODELing WITH PODS
+GYM Storage Ideas WITH PODS

 The possibilities for PODS containers to support your gym’s growth are endless when it comes to remodeling projects and retrofits.
 With support from our team of dedicated specialists, we are prepared to help create a custom solution for your business.
 Whether your remodeling project is temporary or for several months on end, PODS works for your timeline.